 Air cushioning is used together with a lightweight ergonomic outsole to lower the overall weight of the shoe.
 This kick comes along with premium orthotic insoles with anatomical arch support for responsive support.
 As your feet change shape, the insole molds to them providing all-day support and comfort.

 Here is something cool; this stretchable shoe comes in extended widths.
-This provides for the extra space so your toes can have a playtime.
+This provides for the extra space so your toes can have playtime.
 There is a single Velcro strap for hassle-free fastening.
 The entire construction is seam-free and thus truly ideal for those with sensitive feet.

 - Seam-free lining